YueLin301/yuelin301.github.io/_posts/2023-08-11-Information-Design-10min.md

 Information design focuses on scenarios of **mixed-motive** unidirectional communication, where one self-interested sender with informational advantage attempts to **persuade** a self-interested rational receiver to take actions that the sender prefers.

-- The "**informational advatage**" means that the sender has something that the receiver wants to know (i.e. which affects the receiver's payoff) but cannot know,
+- The **"informational advatage"** means that the sender has something that the receiver wants to know (i.e. which affects the receiver's payoff) but cannot know,
-- "**self-interested**" refers to the agent being concerned only about its own expected payoff, and
+- **"self-interested"** refers to the agent being concerned only about its own expected payoff, and
-- "**rational**" means that when it believes one action's payoff is greater than another's, the agent will choose the action with higher expected payoff.
+- **"rational"** means that when it believes one action's payoff is greater than another's, the agent will choose the action with higher expected payoff.

 Additionally, information design with a sender and a receiver is known as Bayesian persuasion.
 And the flow of an one-step Bayesian persuasion process is as follows:
 1. The sender commits a signaling scheme to the receiver.
 The receiver will use this to calculate its posterior expected payoff.
 (This is referred to as the **commitment assumption**.);